Pelikantapeten/p1-nacka-tomato-society/README.md

 This website is the first of five projects that needs to be completed in order to receive a diploma in Software Development from The Code Institute.

 Requirements for the project is that the website has to be static and responsive using HTML5 and CSS3.

+A live version of the project can be found here - https://pelikantapeten.github.io/p1-nacka-tomato-society/

 # Table of Content